Jaén Cathedral: History

-The site was once occupied by a mosque, which was reconsecrated as a church dedicated to the Assumption after Ferdinand III of Castile took Jaén in 1246.
+The site was once occupied by a mosque.
+This was the central mosque of the city.
+The current gradual ascent to the building seen today is described and other features of the ancient mosque in the medieval geographical book ‘Rawdul Mu’taar.’The mosque was built, as recorded in the monumental work of world history ‘Al-Kamil’ by Ibn Al-Athir in the year 210 Hijri corresponding to the year Gregorian year 825 A.D.
+Interestingly, the concluding words of the last Friday sermon in the mosque are noted in ‘Rawdul Mu’taar’ before the handover of the city to the Christians. reconsecrated as a church dedicated to the Assumption after Ferdinand III of Castile took Jaén in 1246.
 It was damaged and rebuilt on numerous occasions since until the 16th century, when the current edifice began construction.

 Several architects were involved in building the cathedral, Andrés de Vandelvira being the most important one.
 The distinctive façade, designed by Eufrasio López de Rojas, only began construction in 1660, after the cathedral itself was already consecrated; further works involving interior decoration and the chapels would only conclude in 1724.
 In addition, consolidation works were necessary to the north façade after the Lisbon earthquake of 1755, which also led to the construction of the Sagrario there.

 The young Francisco Guerrero was the maestro de capilla of Jaén Cathedral around 1545.

 In 2008, the procedure for the cathedral of Jaén to be declared a World Heritage Site, considering that it served as a model for the construction of other cathedrals in Spain and the Americas.
 On 27 January 2012 the «Jaén Cathedral (extension of the Renaissance monumental complex of Úbeda and Baeza)» was inscribed on the Spanish Indicative List of World Heritage Sites, in the category of cultural property (No. ref 5667).